Search

 The Window Right stated that : ‘A person in a rented apartment must be able to lean out of his window and scrape off the masonry within arm’s reach.
 And he must be allowed to take a long brush and paint everything outside within arm’s reach.
 So that it will be visible from afar to everyone in the street that someone lives there who is different from the imprisoned, enslaved, standardised man who lives next door.'”

-Are We Making Progress in Sustainable Design?
+Are We Actually Making Progress?

 Sketch of a water purification system, inspired by the artist Friedensreich Hundertwasser, with dirty water entering and clean water exiting.
 The flow is shown through plant-filled containers at varying heights.
 Labels mention light, water levels, and musical inspiration from Bach.